raufer/beautiful-jekyll/img/ml-serving/2019-28-02-machine-learning-serving-patterns.markdown

 - Consumer `C1` is not satisfied and asks the service `S` to try again;
 - Service `S` answers back with a second recommendation `R2`;

-This scenario requires some form of state persistence across calls for the different consumers.
+This scenario requires some form of state persistance across calls for the different consumers.

 #### Offline in Batches

-For scenarios where it is required to perform model inference at scale, an offline batch pipeline is the best option.
-Obviously because we can make use of transient infrastructure to serve the inference job.
-This pattern also differs from the `online` patterns with regards to the location of the data; for the online patterns the consumer has the responsibility to send the data; whilst for offline inference we expect the data to be located at a known storage.
+For scenarios where it is requried to perform model inference at scale, an offline batch pipeline is the best option.
+Obviously because we can make use of tansient infrastructure to serve the inference job.
+This pattern also differs from the `online` patterns with regards to the location of the data; for the online patterns the consumer has the responsability to send the data; whilst for offline inference we expect the data to be located at a known storage.

 ![offline-batch]({{ "/img/ml-serving/offline-batch2.png" | absolute_url}})

-For smaller datasets, we could in theory have a consumer sending out a stream of batches to the online service but this extra logic would need to be implemented and maintained at the consumer side.
+For smaller datasets, we could in theory have a consumer sending out a stream of batches to the online service but this extra logic would need to be implemented and mantained at the consumer side.
 Data processing frameworks like `Apache Spark` can easily distribute and collect the results.

 The resulting inferences are then typically saved back to a storage system for later consumption by downstream applications, e.g. dashboards.